Chimney Chase Covers Near Calverton

 CHIMNEY CHASE COVERS NEAR CALVERTON

-It’s commonly completed from leftover mortar or cement during chimney construction and is the basic first line of defense for protecting a chimney from its most threatening threat: water.
-When exactly secured and upheld, the sloped surface transports much of the water away from the chimney.
+The chimney crown is the top level of the chimney.
 These influences should cause cracks to develop on the crown allowing water to leak behind the bricks inside the chimney.
 While the crown seals most of the chimney, the flue is still exposed.
 So having a crown alone is not enough to keep all water and debris out of the chimney.

-The chase plays an important firefighting role in directing smoke and flying burning embers away from the roof.
-Depending on the home construction, the chase may be engineered with brick, wood, vinyl or metal siding.
-The chase cover is a steel or aluminum square or rectangle-shaped cap that fits snugly on top of the chase to help shield the chimney chase cover from water obstacles.
-The chimney cap acts like an umbrella to help impede snow, rain, water, birds, animals and debris from getting inside the flue.
-It’s an optional accessory and may not have been connected when the chimney was originally constructed.
+The chase plays an important firefighting role in directing smoke and flying burning embers away from your roof.
+Depending on a home construction, the chase may be installed with brick, wood, vinyl or metal siding.
+The chase cover is a steel or aluminum square or rectangle-shaped cap that fits snugly on top of the chase to help shield the chimney chase cover from water complications.
+The chimney cap acts like an umbrella to help stall snow, rain, water, birds, animals and debris from getting inside the flue.
+It’s an optional accessory and may not have been secured when the chimney was originally constructed.

 CHIMNEY CHASE COVER INQUIRIES